variousauthors/the-valley/NEXTSTEPS.md

          - this will just make it different enough to matter, you know?
        - [] make the grove on the peninsula
      - [] make the tower
+- [] start area
+     - [x] add the interior
+     - [x] use the village tile
+     - [] make the basement more like a basement
+          - it can be the one place in the world where you walk in through a flat wall, I think that is better, lowers the chances of someone stumbling into the inner maze randomly
 - [] implement an "ending" when they find the tower
 - [] add the sub-underworld "lobbies" these will serve as buffers instead of adding a "fade out" animation (do with what we have!)